sahb4k/ToDoList/README.md

-# ToDoList
+# TodoListApp.
-# To do List App.
 # Can create New lists, adding and removing Items.
-# It's DB is stored using mongoDB Atlas and the App stored using Render App hosting Web Services.
+# DB is stored using mongoDB Atlas and the App stored using Render App hosting Web Services.
 # Nothing Fancy.